Capgemini/dcx-react-library/CONTRIBUTING.md

 The default example imports and live reloads whatever is in the `/dist` folder, so if you are seeing an out of date component, make sure DCX Component Library is running in watch mode as recommend above. **No symlinking required**, we use [Parcel's aliasing](https://parceljs.org/module_resolution.html#aliases).

-To do a one-off build, use `yarn build`.
+- To do a one-off build, use `yarn build`.

-To run tests, use `yarn test`.
+- To run tests, use `yarn test`.

+- To check the code coverage use `yarn test: coverage`

+- To fix all the linting errors use `yarn lint: fix`

 ## Submit your PR